First published March 2018. Updated May 2019.

 The need to address climate change has been discussed for three decades.
 During this time messages of hope have nurtured complacency and achieved very little: green-house emissions keep growing.
 Reporting clearly and bluntly about the serious risks ahead is more effective than spinning a cheerful yarn about climate change as recent research suggests.

 When communicating science, it is important to ‘walk the talk’.
 If science says that current trends in aviation are incompatible with avoiding dangerous climate change, then it makes sense to act accordingly, otherwise one’s talk may be interpreted by others as cheap virtue signalling.
 Lecturing people about the risks of climate change and its effects on the planet and poor people while sitting on a plane will ultimately weaken trust in scientists.

 Individual versus collective action is a false dichotomy

 Reducing emissions urgently requires decisive action by governments and big business to put in place regulations and infrastructures that enable individuals to change their habits.
 However, the argument that a focus on individual action diverts attention from systemic change is premised on a false dichotomy.
 Individual action does matter because it is a catalyst for collective action.
+Individual and system change go hand in hand.
 Four interrelated issues to consider:

 Never underestimate the power of small, peaceful minorities